Dear Eronie7,

 Dear Pasupathi,

-Citing case law on termination of employee on the grounds of under-performance is out of context.
-Termination because of security breach and under-performance, both are unrelated to each other.
+Citing case law on the termination of an employee on the grounds of underperformance is out of context.
+Termination due to a security breach and underperformance are unrelated to each other.

 Thanks,